 P383L32

-A PPDU containing an activity report frame should include TRN-R subfields within its TRN field to enable receive training (with the goal of mitigating the interference) by receiving DMG STAs.
-Specifically, the STA transmitting such PPDU may set the TRN-LEN parameter of the TXVECTOR of the PPDU to a value greater than 0 if the PPDU_TYPE parameter of the TXVECTOR is set to TRN-R. The PPDU_TYPE parameter of the TXVECTOR of such PPDU shall not be set to TRN-T.
+A DMG STA that indicates EDMG Supported subfield set to 1 in the transmitted DMG Parameters field shall include DMG TRN-R subfields within its TRN field of the PPDU containing an activity report frame to enable receive training.
+Specifically, the STA transmitting such PPDU shall set the TRN-LEN parameter of the TXVECTOR of the PPDU to a value not less than 2 and shall set the PPDU_TYPE parameter of the TXVECTOR to TRN-R. The PPDU_TYPE parameter of the TXVECTOR of such PPDU shall not be set to TRN-T.

 References: